Italy day trip by boat and train on the Lake Maggiore Express

 Last Saturday was the one full day our group of five Travel Belles would have together while staying in Piedmont, Italy.
 We had a big day planned and there was a train schedule involved — a Swiss one.

-We would be getting on an adorable tourist train that would take us high into Italian Alps into Switzerland, returning on a ferry boat down the length of Lake Maggiore back into Italy.
+We would be getting on an adorable tourist train that would take us high into the Italian Alps into Switzerland, returning on a ferry boat down the length of Lake Maggiore back into Italy.

 Even without the beautiful village, the lunch in Locarno, and the lattes in a sunny town square, we’re totally talking Travel Belle crack.